Siberian Husky standing in the snow with striking eyes

 Weight: 35-60 pounds

-Coat Type: Thick double coat that provides insulation in harsh, cold climates.
+Coat Type: Thick double coat that insulates well in cold weather and sheds heavily seasonally.

-Coat Colors: Black, Gray, Red, White, and various combinations, often with striking facial markings.
+Coat Colors: Black, gray, red, white, and many combinations, often with bold facial markings.

-Good with Other Pets: No (they may have a strong prey drive and can be challenging with smaller animals).
+Good with Other Pets: No (may have a strong prey drive, especially with small animals).

 Lifespan: 12-14 years

-Health Issues: May be prone to hip dysplasia and various eye disorders, including cataracts and progressive retinal atrophy.
-Regular veterinary checkups, a balanced diet, and a healthy lifestyle help support long-term health.
+Health Issues: May be prone to hip dysplasia and eye conditions such as cataracts and progressive retinal atrophy.
+Routine vet checkups, a healthy weight, and appropriate exercise help support long-term joint health.

 Hypoallergenic: No

-History: The Siberian Husky was developed by the Chukchi people of Siberia to pull sleds over long distances in extreme conditions.
-Valued for their endurance, strength, and companionship, they were later brought to Alaska during the gold rush.
-Today, they are popular worldwide as athletic, family-oriented dogs with a strong working heritage.
+History: The Siberian Husky was developed by the Chukchi people of Siberia to pull sleds over long distances in harsh climates.
+Known for endurance and teamwork, Huskies later gained fame in Alaska in the early 1900s.
+Today, they are loved worldwide as athletic, people-friendly companions with strong working roots.